chboishabba/tircorder-JOBBIE/README.md

 ## Contributing

 Contributions to the TiRCORDER project are welcome.
-Please fork the repository, make your changes, and

- submit a pull request for review.
+Please fork the repository, make your changes, and submit a pull request for review.

 ## License
 ```

-This revised markdown version includes proper bullet points, better sectioning, and the use of code blocks where appropriate.
-It is formatted for better readability and usability on platforms that support markdown rendering, such as GitHub.